November 2018 Issue

 Stephanie is looking forward to the holiday party for the region, which is her favorite because “everyone dresses up and is so excited to see Santa.”
 She enjoys the feeling that “at these events parents can just sit back and ‘breathe.’
 We all understand each other.
 We don't have to be as guarded as we might be in the real world.”
 Families in the Portland area are lucky to have a volunteer like Stephanie—and we hope everyone enjoys the party.
 Thank you, Stephanie!

 It takes a village to provide the resources and support that we envision for everyone affected by Williams syndrome.
 Together, we can ensure that every individual with Williams syndrome has the opportunity for a bright future and the tools they need to reach their full potential.

 If you attended the convention, you may have had the opportunity to interact with representatives from Think College.
-The organization is part of the Institute for Community Inclusion at the University of Massachusetts Boston.
-They work with families have to help navigate the exciting and complicated process of considering college options for our daughters and sons with Williams syndrome.
+The organization is part of the Institute for Community Inclusion at the University of Massachusetts Boston, and they work with families to help navigate the exciting and complicated process of considering college options for our daughters and sons with Williams syndrome.

 Looking for great gift ideas for children with Williams syndrome?
-Here are a few ideas recommended for improving development in young children.
+We're here to help navigate the busy world toys and books!
+We talked to our advisors and some parents, who recommended some for improving development in young children.
 First, toys by Melissa & Doug might do the trick.
 They are on a mission to #TakeBackChildhood and have some great products, including a starter kazoo—perfect for our budding musicians!

 The third annual Camp Blue Skies for adults with WS 21+ will be held a week earlier this year - March 11-15 in Rutledge, GA.
 Registration is now open and this popular camp program fills up fast!